 What if I don't want to take the ERA?

 If you don't comply with the ERA, your existing driver's licence will be cancelled and no longer valid.
 It is a legal requirement to complete the ERA if you wish to continue driving.

 You may also choose to retire from driving instead of taking the ERA.
 You can exchange your driver's licence for a free British Columbia Identification Card (BCID).
-This can be done at any ICBC driver licensing office.
+This can be done by booking an appointment to visit an ICBC driver licensing office.

 What happens after?

 ICBC will forward your results to RoadSafetyBC, where they will be reviewed along with all other relevant information in your file to make a licensing decision.

 If there were any traffic violations, dangerous actions, or other safety concerns during your ERA, you will be issued a learner’s driver’s licence while your file is reviewed by RoadSafetyBC.
 This means you will need a licensed supervisor in the vehicle when you drive.
 Please ensure you bring a licensed companion to your ERA appointment in the event you are issued a learner’s licence.